cosmos/ibc-go/docs/docs/03-light-clients/01-developer-guide/04-consensus-state.md

 ## `GetTimestamp` method

-*Deprecated*: soon to be removed from interface

 `GetTimestamp` should return the timestamp (in nanoseconds) of the consensus state snapshot.
+This function has been deprecated and will be removed in a future release.

 ## `ValidateBasic` method